Pranay2874/TruEstate-project/docs/architecture.md

 I built the backend using **Node.js** and **Express**.
 I chose a **Layered Architecture** because it keeps the code organized and easy to debug.

 ### Folder Structure
-*   `src/index.js` - This is where the app starts and DB connection happens.
+*   `src/index.js` - This is where the app starts.
 *   `src/routes` - I separated the routes to keep `index.js` clean.
 *   `src/controllers` - All the logic for sorting, filtering, and stats lives here.
-*   `src/models` - The Mongoose schema.
+*   `src/config` - Supabase client configuration.
 *   `src/utils` - I put the CSV seeder script here.

 ### How Data Flows
 1.  **Request**: When you change a filter on the frontend, it sends a GET request.
 2.  **Controller**: I check `req.query` for things like `search` or `minAge`.
-3.  **Query Building**: I build a MongoDB query object dynamically.
-For example, if you search "John", I add a regex to the query.
+3.  **Query Building**: I build Supabase queries dynamically using the JavaScript client.
+For example, if you search "John", I use `.ilike()` for case-insensitive matching.
-4.  **Aggregation**: For the top stats bar, I run an aggregation pipeline on the *same query* so the stats match the table exactly.
+4.  **Stats Calculation**: For the top stats bar, I query the same filtered dataset to calculate totals, so the stats match the table exactly.

 ---